 - spicy foods (at least until your gut health gets back in balance)

 - fatty foods (the bad kind, not healthy fats)

 It may also be beneficial to cook your veggies at first while your digestive system is still healing.
-Raw vegetables can be hard to digest, specifically on sensitive tummies such as ours.
+Raw vegetables can be harder to digest, specifically for sensitive tummies such as ours.